SITE MENU

 LATHERON (3.5 miles north east of Dunbeath)

 The Clan Gunn Heritage Centre and Museum is in the old 18th century village church.
-Open 11am-5pm Monday - Saturday, 1 June - 30 September.
-Also Sundays from 2pm-5pm but only in July and August.
-Admission around 1.50 for adults and 75 pence for children/senior citizens.
+Open 11am-4pm Monday - Saturday from 1 June to 30 September.
 There are 77 septs associated with clan Gunn (e.g. Georgeson, Henderson, Jamieson, Johnson, Nelson, Manson, Robison, Robson, Sandison, Swanson, Williamson, Wilson) - so visit and see if your family name is one of them.
 Tel: 01593 741700.

 From here you can cut across country on the new section of the A9 to Thurso/Scrabster (see further down this page) for the Orkney ferry, or continue northwards up the coast to Lybster, Wick and John o'Groats.